|THE FATAL SHORE is a Berlin-based band formed

 doesn’t killer you makes you stronger” they expanded the partnership into a full

-band with the adding of Chris Hughes on drums, and later, bass player Yoyo
+band with the adding of CHRIS HUGHES on drums, and later, bass player YOYO RÖHM in 2001.

 The first Fatal Shore self-titled CD (1999 Moloko + D) was recorded in Lucanec, Slovakia, during the hight of the Moravian floods.
 On route to the studio the band were held hostage in their train cabin by pistol waving Ukrainian guest workers, insisting on “one more song”.
 The resulting self-titled album comprises a set of traditionally based cover and original songs, performed in the Fatal Shore’s corrosive style of very dark, psychedelic blues.